DevExpress/devextreme-demos/README.md

     }
     ```

 3. Prepare ASP.NET demos for launch and development.
-Run this command in the `devextreme-demos` repository.
+Run this command in the `devextreme-demos` repository:
     ```
     npm run prepare-all
     ```